Large Fields in Differential Galois Theory: The inverse differential Galois problem

 By \cite[Cor.
-4.14]{BHH} (this is an adaption of a trick due to Kovacic), this result extends from the rational function field $k(x)$ to all finitely generated field extensions with arbitrary derivations that have field of constants $k$: \begin{cor} Let $k$ be large field of infinite transcendence degree over $\Q$.
+4.14]{BHH} (this is an adaption of a trick due to Kovacic), Part~(b) of Theorem~\ref{thm inverse problem} extends from the rational function field $k(x)$ to all finitely generated field extensions with arbitrary derivations that have field of constants $k$: \begin{cor} Let $k$ be large field of infinite transcendence degree over $\Q$.
 Let $F$ be a differential field with a non-trivial derivation and field of constants $k$.
 If $F/k$ is finitely generated, then every linear algebraic group over $k$ is a differential Galois group over $F$. \end{cor}

-This result in particular applies if the field of constants $k$ is $\Q_p$ (or, more generally, a Henselian valued field of infinite transcendence degree) or if $k$ is the fraction field $k_0((t_1,\dots,t_n))$ of a power series ring in several variables.
+This result in particular applies if the field of constants $k$ is $\Q_p$ (or, more generally, a Henselian valued field of infinite transcendence degree) or if $k=k_0((t_1,\dots,t_n))$, the fraction field of a power series ring in several variables.